 - IoT Reporting

 An eligible reporter can chose to do job or work as freelancer.
 Also one can farm his own business venture.
-Demand for a trusted and eligible reporter shall always be existing.
-Though method of reporting may go for a change.
-For example owing to world wide web today we get information within few minutes and sometimes in seconds.
+Demand for a trusted and eligible reporter should exist always.
+Though methods of reporting may go for changes.
+For example owing to World Wide Web today we get information within few minutes and sometimes in seconds.
 Perhaps in future information will be more spontaneous.
 But one factor will always be common in reporting, share it as it is and as it happens.